-Our analysis shows that loci implicated by ionomic GWAS loci exhibit patterns of co-expression as strong was many of the maize genes co-annotated to GO terms.
-Additionally, gene sets identified by Camoco have strong literature support for being involved in elemental accumulation despite not exhibiting GO enrichment.
-Indeed, one of the key motivations of our approach was that crop genomes like maize have limited species-specific gene ontologies, and this result emphasizes the extent of this limitation.
-Where current functional annotations, such as GO, rely highly on orthology, future curation schemes could rely on species-specific data obtained from GWAS and co-expression.
+Our analysis shows that the loci linked to ionomic GWAS loci are as coherent as many maize genes co-annotated GO terms, many of which have strong literature support for being involved in elemental accumulation.
+Indeed, one of the key motivations of our approach are the limited species-specific gene ontologies for crop genomes like maize, and this result emphasizes the extent of this limitation.
+Where current functional annotations, such as GO, rely highly on orthology, future curation pipeline could rely on species-specific curations that utilize both GWAS and co-expression data.

-While ontological annotation for maize genes remains limited, there has been a wealth of genome-wide association studies, many of them enabled by the powerful mapping populations that have been constructed (e.g. NAM (McMullen et al. 2009)).
-Our results suggest that these sets of loci, and a proper mapping to the genes they represent, could serve as a powerful resource for characterizing gene function.
-More systematic efforts to curate the results from genome-wide association studies, filter gene sets with tools such as Camoco, and provide public access in convenient forms would be a worthwhile direction for future work.
-Maize is somewhat exceptional in this regard due to its excellent genomic tools and powerful mapping populations, but there are several other crop species with rich population genetic resources and limited functional annotation that could benefit from this approach as well.
+Beyond highlighting the challenges of a genome lacking precise functional annotation, these results also suggest an interesting direction for future work.
+Despite maize genes’ limited ontological annotations, many genome-wide association studies have been enabled by powerful mapping populations (e.g. NAM (McMullen et al. 2009)).
+Our results suggest that these sets of loci, combined with a proper mapping to the genes they represent, could serve as a powerful resource for gene function characterization.
+Systematic efforts to curate the results from such genome-wide association studies, filter gene sets with Camoco and similar tools, and provide public access in convenient forms would be worthwhile.
+Maize is exceptional in this regard, due to its excellent genomic tools and powerful mapping populations.
+Accordingly, there are several other crop species with rich population genetic resources but limited genome functional annotation that could also benefit from this approach.

 Co-expression context matters

 Using our approach, we evaluated 17 ionomic traits for overlap with three different co-expression networks.
 Two of the co-expression networks were generated from gene expression profiles collected across a diverse set of individuals (ZmRoot, ZmPAN) and performed substantially better than the ZmSAM network, which was based on a large collection of expression profiles across different tissues and developmental stages derived from a single reference line (B73).
 We emphasize that this result is not a reflection of the data quality or even the general utility of the co-expression network derived the tissue/developmental atlas.
 Evaluations of this network showed a similar level of enrichment for co-expression relationships among genes involved in the same biological processes (Table 1) and had very similar network structure (Table 2).
-Instead, our results indicate that the processes underlying the genotypic variation associated with traits captured by GWAS are better reflected by transcriptional variation observed across genetically diverse individuals.
-Indeed, despite networks having similar levels of GO term enrichment (Table 1), the actual GO terms that drove that enrichment are quite different (Supp.
+Instead, our results indicate that the underlying processes driving genotypic variation associated with traits captured by GWAS are better captured by transcriptional variation observed across genetically diverse individuals.
+Indeed, despite networks having similar levels of GO term enrichment (Table 1), the actual GO terms that drive enrichment are quite different (Supp.
 Table 1), which is consistent with our previous analysis demonstrating that the experimental context of co-expression networks strongly influences which biological processes it captures (Robert J. Schaefer, Briskine, Springer, and Myers 2014).